Request a colocation quote to receive the best price.

 In this article, we’ll outline what is colocation, what is the pricing for colocation, and which businesses benefit most from colocating a server.

 Colocation hosting (sometimes referred to as simply “colo”) is a service where a business drops off or ships servers to a provider such as ServerMania and the provider racks the servers in its secure data center and connects the server to power and networking.
 For one monthly price, colocation hosting provides businesses with a secure location that is climate controlled, guarded by security officers 24×7, and staffed with technicians to perform any physical server activities required (remote hands).
 These facilities feature redundant power, networking, and cooling to ensure the most reliable server hosting experience.

 Renting vs. Colocating A Server

 There are benefits for both renting and colocating a server.
 Here are just a few:

 Depending on the specific hardware requirements of the business, some organizations may prefer to invest the time and money to purchase server hardware and colocate servers.
-For other businesses, renting a server may make more sense if they don't have unique hardware requirements and may need to upgrade servers frequently.
+For other businesses, the pricing of renting a server may make more sense if they don’t have unique hardware requirements or may need to upgrade servers frequently.